From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 A "subscription" mindset usually defaults to the cheapest option (Business Basic) or the one that sounds the most impressive (E5).
 A "platform" mindset matches the license to the role and the risk profile.

 Why?
 Because Business Premium includes device management, remote wipe capabilities, advanced security, and cyberthreat protection.
-It gives you the full suite of Office apps, but more importantly, it adds Intune (for managing those iPhones and laptops) and Defender for Business.
+It gives you the full suite of Office apps, but more importantly, it adds Microsoft Intune (for managing those iPhones and laptops) and Microsoft Defender for Business.

 Microsoft Teams: The Hub, Not Just the Chat

-If email is where work goes to die, Teams is where work goes to live.
+If email is where work goes to die, Microsoft Teams is where work goes to live.
 However, most organizations only use about 10% of what Teams can do.

 In a platform strategy, Teams is the "single pane of glass."
 It integrates: